Abilene paradox: Overview

-The term was introduced by management expert Jerry B. Harvey in his 1974 article "The Abilene Paradox: The Management of Agreement".
+Management expert Jerry B. Harvey introduced the term in his 1974 article "The Abilene Paradox: The Management of Agreement".
 The name of the phenomenon comes from an anecdote that Harvey uses in the article to elucidate the paradox:

-On a hot afternoon visiting in Coleman, Texas, the family is comfortably playing dominoes on a porch, until the father-in-law suggests that they take a [50-mile (80-km)] trip to Abilene for dinner.
+On a hot afternoon visiting in Coleman, Texas, the family is comfortably playing dominoes on a porch, until the father-in-law suggests that they take a 50 mi trip to Abilene for dinner.
 The wife says, "Sounds like a great idea."
 The husband, despite having reservations because the drive is long and hot, thinks that his preferences must be out-of-step with the group and says, "Sounds good to me.
 I just hope your mother wants to go."
 The mother-in-law then says, "Of course I want to go.
 I haven't been to Abilene in a long time."

 The drive is hot, dusty, and long.
 When they arrive at the cafeteria, the food is as bad as the drive.
 They arrive back home four hours later, exhausted.

 One of them dishonestly says, "It was a great trip, wasn't it?"
 The mother-in-law says that, actually, she would rather have stayed home, but went along since the other three were so enthusiastic.
 The husband says, "I wasn't delighted to be doing what we were doing.
 I only went to satisfy the rest of you."
 The wife says, "I just went along to keep you happy.
 I would have had to be crazy to want to go out in the heat like that."
 The father-in-law then says that he only suggested it because he thought the others might be bored.

 The group sits back, perplexed that they together decided to take a trip that none of them wanted.
 They each would have preferred to sit comfortably but did not admit to it when they still had time to enjoy the afternoon.

-The Abilene Paradox consists of five components:
+The Abilene paradox consists of five components: